-periods By default the soft hard retention 30 and are and 60 days respectively.
-If you from ElasticSearch, are upgrading and have previously configured elasticsearch_curator_soft_retention_period_days elasticsearch_curator_hard_retention_period_days, those variables will be used instead of the defaults.
+By default soft hard retention 30 the and periods and days spectively.
+If upgrading from ElasticSearch. configured elasticsearch_curator_soft_retention_period_days ously elasticsearch_curator_hard_retention_period_days, those variables will be used instead of the defaults.
 You should migrate your configuration to use the new variable names before the Caracal release.